rd4com/mojo-learning/tutorials/autotuned-parametrized-tests.md

 This small tutorial can contains errors, feel free contribute corrections.

-Make sure to go to the official documentation website, this is where true magic is learned!
+Make sure to go to the official documentation website of mojo, this is where true magic is learned!